xiaoylu/leetcode_category/MonotonicQueue/Readme.md

 Then `f[i] = min(f[k]) + 1`, where `i - g[i] ≤ k ≤ i - l`.

 We can use monotonic queue to calculate g[i] and f[i].
-And this can be implemented in O(n)
+And this can be implemented in `O(n)` !!!

-We can also use sparse table or segment tree to solve the problem, the time complexity is  or (It should be well-implemented)
+We can also use sparse table to solve the problem, the time complexity is O(n logn).

 ```
 from collections import deque